4v4 Soccer to a Small Gate

 In Soccer, 4v4 is the smallest version of a full-sided game.
 While on the attack, to be successful in a four vs. four soccer match, players must penetrate via the pass, dribble, or shot; players must provide support to the player with the ball, and players need to create width to the field.
 On the defensive side, a player must pressure the ball to delay the attack, another player should cover for the player pressuring the ball, and the remaining two players balance the field of play.
 This 4v4 practice focuses on all aspects of the match, including attacking, defending, passing, receiving, supporting, penetrating, and spreading the field.

-4v4 soccer drill, 4 v 4 to small goals
+4v4 soccer drill, 4vs4 to a small gate

-- Create a gate (about 8 feet wide) on each endline, or allow the players to attack the end line.
+- Create a gate (about 8 feet wide) on each end line.

-- If you are playing to a small gate on each endline, a goal is scored by stopping the ball inside the gate along the end line.
+- A goal is scored by stopping the ball inside the gate along the end line.

 - Depending on the age and skill level of the players, you can adjust the field size to maximize the effectiveness of the workout.